selvalakshmitk/Module-4/Dictionary-Sort a Dictionary by Keys and Values.md

-# 🔤 Dictionary-Python Program to Sort a Dictionary by Keys and Values
+# 🔤 Dictionary-Python Program to Sort a Dictionary by Keys

 This Python program demonstrates how to sort a dictionary:
 - Alphabetically by keys
-- Alphabetically by values

 ---